pp-cyril/2D-mapping-/README.md

 # 2D-mapping-
-Path memorizing using rotary encoders on a robot implementing holonomic motion An Arduino Code
+Path memorizing using rotary encoders on a robot implementing holonomic motion (programmed in arduino)